-Summer annual forages such as sorghum/sudans, which have good regrowth potential after grazing or baling, will be planted on numerous acres in the South Plains in 2012 to further alleviate the hay shortage and provide grazing.
-Seed supplies of some popular hybrids, however, are sold out.
+Summer annual forages such as sorghum/sudans, which have good regrowth potential after grazing or baling, will be planted on numerous acres in the South Plains in 2014 to address lingering hay shortages from the drought beginning in 2011 and provide grazing.
 In 2002, FSA changed the planting date from June 30 to July 15 for full coverage NAP insurance (thus limited coverage is available into early August).

 For a summary on current forage types including sorghum/sudans, forage sorghums, and millets (good for caliche soils due lower susceptibility to iron deficiency; no prussic acid problems) contact Calvin Trostle for a draft of a revised "Annual Summer Forages for West Texas," now joint with New Mexico State University.
 It includes a brief introduction to the brown mid-rib forages (generally lower lignin content, higher livestock palatability, and higher invitro digestibility) and photoperiod-sensitive forages (heads out in October regardless of planting date).
 Also, dryland and irrigated forage seeding rate guidelines have been revised in "Suggested Forage Seeding Rate Targets for West Texas" (contact Calvin Trostle as the document is not finalized and on the web yet).
-Both document will eventually be posted at http://lubbock.tamu.edu/programs/crops/other-field-crops/forage/).
+Both revised documents will be posted at http://lubbock.tamu.edu/programs/crops/other-field-crops/forage/, and in the meantime the older editions remain available.

 Establishing summer annual forages in dry conditions-consider using a planter rather than a drill.
-In 2003-2004 due to minimal soil moisture conditions, Extension test plots at AGCARES, Dawson Co., were established in late June using a planter rather than a drill.
+In 2003-2004 (AGCARES, Lamesa, TX) and again in 2012-2013 due to minimal soil moisture conditions, Extension test plots were established in late June using a planter rather than a drill.
 We did not believe we had enough control over seed placement with our older drill hence establishment was more important to us than potential forage yield.
 We achieved excellent results using a planter on 40-inch rows.
 We were able to move soil to get to moisture which we could not have done with a drill.
 In spite of only 4.5" of rain in 2003 on the crop from late June through mid-October, we averaged 2.7 dry tons of forage per acre.
 Results were over 4 tons/A in 2004.
-We used a seeding rate of ~8-10 lbs./A, rather than the 15 lbs./A we would have used with a drill, which saved us about \$2-3/A on seed costs.
+We used a seeding rate of ~8-10 lbs./A, rather than the 15 lbs./A we would have used with a drill, which saved us about \$3-4/A on seed costs.